johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--poi_label--> `type` _text_

-The `type` field contains a more specific classification intended for display - eg 'Cafe', 'Hotel', 'Laundry'.
+The `type` field contains a more specific classification intended for display - for example 'Cafe', 'Hotel', 'Laundry'.
 These values come from the original OpenStreetMap tags and are not a limited set.

 #### <!--poi_label--> `category_en` _text_ & `category_zh-Hans` _text_